Myrtle Beach, SC Short-Term Rental / Airbnb Analysis

 Recent real estate investor listings analysed as short-term rental / airbnb deals in Myrtle Beach, SC

 Myrtle Beach, SC is a premium short-term rental market where property values drive long-term wealth.
-While cap rates are modest at 4.2%, the premium property prices reflect strong underlying demand.
+While cap rates are modest at 3%, the mid-to-upper tier property prices reflect strong underlying demand.
 STR investors here typically benefit from appreciation alongside rental income.

-Across 20+ analyzed properties, Myrtle Beach, SC STR investments show a median monthly cashflow of -$806 with an average estimated nightly-rate-adjusted revenue of $3,136/month.
+Across 20+ analyzed properties, Myrtle Beach, SC STR investments show a median monthly cashflow of -$1,067 with an average estimated nightly-rate-adjusted revenue of $2,851/month.
 These figures reflect real property data, not projections.

 1105 S Ocean Blvd. #530, Myrtle Beach, SC 29577